lread/clj-http-lite/README.md

     $ bb test:bb

+### Linting

+Our CI workflow lints sources with clj-kondo, and you can too!

+   $ bb lint

 ### Release

 To release a new version, run `bb publish` which will push a new tag.
 CI will